NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/FlexGrid_Pet_Emporium_CSS_Steps.md

      **(copy and paste the nav bar code from your html file to include with the AI ask `<nav>` to `</nav>`)**
    - **Where to place the provided code:**
      Copy the CSS code provided by the AI and paste it nexr of in `styles.css` file.

-3. **Style the Navigation Bar**
+3. **Style the Pet Gallery**
    - **What to ask AI:**
-     Can you provide me with CSS code to style the navigation bar?
-The navigation bar should be full-width with a black background.
-Use Flexbox to handle the layout and ensure the text is centered within the navigation bar.
-Use my navigation html code supplied here for reference when building the CSS please.
+     Can you provide me with CSS code to style the pet gallery section, making sure the images are responsive and the pet boxes are arranged in a grid layout?
-     **(Now copy and paste all the nav bar code  `<nav>` all your code `</nav>` from your `index.html` into the current AI request so it can be used by AI for reference when building out the CSS)**
    - **Where to place the provided code:**
+     Copy the CSS code provided by the AI and paste it at the bottom of your `styles.css` file.

+4. **Add Styles for Location and Hours Section**
+   - **What to ask AI:**
+     Can you provide me with CSS code to style the location and hours section, making the text readable and well-structured?
+   - **Where to place the provided code:**
-     - Open your `styles.css` file and paste the supplied CSS code for the navigation bar next in the `styles.css` file.
+     Copy the CSS code provided by the AI and paste it at the bottom of your `styles.css` file.